rmarder/libramnet/README.md

 Requires [base64] base64 encoding and decoding with c++, which is bundled in this project.

+Requires [libtls] libtls, we test against libretls for openssl

 I develop and test with GCC/G++ and Linux, YMMV on other platforms.

 To use, simply do: